Last updated on July 25th, 2023 at 06:44 am

 Me and my bestie Bugs Bunny at Movie World on the Gold Coast

-The Gold Coast is one of Australia’s holiday hot spots.
-The region stretches some 42km long South-East Queensland’s sun-drenched coastline and some 100km out to the Gold Coast Hinterland where you will find the Natural Arch and walk through rainforests.
 The Gold Coast area strip of hotels and high rise buildings has rolling surf beaches, non-stop entertainment for all ages and is home to theme parks – Movie World, Dreamworld and Seaworld which are fun to visit.
 You might want to try your luck at Jupiter’s Casino or be entertained at the Outback Experience.
 Or feed the birds at the Currumbin Wildlife Park.
 As there is so much to see and do on the Gold Coast you might want to turn your time here into a week long holiday.
+There is something for everyone to do for solo travellers to the Gold Coast, couples on a honeymoon to the Gold Coast and for families visiting the Gold Coast with kids.

 Brisbane